jalanb/whyp/readme.md

 Again - if that script already exists it will be re-used.

-So the normal usage of whet is to run a command at the bash prompt until it is getting too big to edit easily using just "<up><left><left><left>...", then run the function, edit it with whet, re-run the function, re-edit, until it is good enough, and save it too a file, for example
+So the normal usage of whet is to run a command at the bash prompt until it is getting too big to edit easily using just "<up><left><left><left>...", then run the function, edit it with whet, re-run the function, re-edit, until it is good enough, and save it to a file, for example

 	$ ls
 	$ ls ../../../